appfolio/ae_page_objects/README.md

 ```

 Keeping the conventions in mind while reading the above test code should make it clear to the reader that the login_as!
-method will be navigating the browser to a new page and any references to the previous page will be staled.
+method will be navigating the browser to a new page; any references to the previous page will be invalid.
 Accessing
 the login_page reference after the browser has changed pages will result in an `AePageObjects::StalePageObject` error: